Crazy Travel in the Stans

 The line for the bathroom is still baffling in its length.

-I knew John was rebellious (at the Shanghai World’s Fair he asked our guide to show us the Axis of Evil Pavilions and refused to watch the required infomercial about the People’s Republic of China) — but this is a side of him I’ve never seen.
-We cruise through customs, past the stoic guards, without John being frisked.
+I knew my travel partner was rebellious (at the Shanghai World’s Fair he asked our guide to show us the Axis of Evil Pavilions and refused to watch the required infomercial about the People’s Republic of China) — but this is a side of him I’ve never seen.
+We cruise through customs, past the stoic guards, without being frisked.
 In the car on the way to our hotel, I ask him for my money back.

 At 2 a.m. we are being driven through the absolutely empty and dark streets of Tashkent, where old Soviet government buildings loom.
 This feels like — and is — a police state, where I don’t hear about too many people taking vacations.
 There is no problem coming, but I’m thinking that like North Korea, it’s the getting out that might be the problem.